astreum/whitepaper/README.md

 The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

-Astreuos aims to be a competitive and viable layer1 platform for advanced web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.
+Astreuos aims to be a competitive and viable platform for powerful web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.

 ## Contents